tuxedoar/tiny-ldap-manager/README.md

  * Add LDAP entries with their corresponding *attributes*, by importing them from a CSV file!.
  * Query the LDAP attributes of a particular entry, based on its DN.
- * Support for performing some LDAP operations in bulk!.
+ * Perform some LDAP operations in bulk!.

 ## Requirements
 This is what it needs, in order to work: